 The site has received assistance from the Electronic Frontier Foundation (EFF), the world’s leading digital civil rights organization, dedicated to ensuring that rights and freedoms are enhanced and protected as the use of technology grows.

 In addition, the Beaver Countian is dedicated to the freedom of the press, transparency in government, and the tenets of journalism: accuracy, intellectual fairness and ability to inform, not a devotion to a certain group or outcome.

 Many of the Beaver Countian’s investigations have led to public action, judgments, arrests and convictions, and have received peer recognition.
 It has successfully sought and received many records initially denied by public officials.
 Its reporting is regularly cited by regional, national and international news outlets.

-The Beaver Countian’s primary focus remains uncovering corruption in local government, though it also works to provide readers with growing coverage of other newsworthy events.
+The Beaver Countian’s primary focus remains uncovering corruption and waste in local government, though it also works to provide readers with growing coverage of other newsworthy events.

 Superstar editor and reporter ...
 John Paul Vranesevich please keep your head down, I am telling you!